tecunningham/tecunningham.github.io/_drafts/implicit-preferences.md

 things that remain to do:

 - [ ] improve discussion of Freud, & examples of his diagnoses
-- [ ] replace guide-god example which gets the right predictions⧸⧸explain how guide-dog examples leads to inconsistent choices
+- [ ] replace guide-god example which gets the right predictions / explain how guide-dog examples leads to inconsistent choices
-- [ ] discussion of why guide-dog model implies getting hypotheticals ⧸⧸wrong.⧸⧸wrong
+- [ ] discussion of why guide-dog model implies getting hypotheticals  / wrong.
-- [ ] add results of experiment demonstrating unconscious knowledge⧸⧸
+- [ ] add results of experiment demonstrating unconscious knowledge

 # Introduction